denzilmuller/Funnel-Search/README.md

 **Getting Started**

-1. Clone this project using : git clone https://github.com/denzilmuller/Funnel-Search.git
+1. Clone this project on your machine
 2. Upload to the server
 3. Open in browser